nektra/Deviare-InProc/Readme.md

 ----------------------
 # INSTALLATION & USAGE

 Clone the repository using `git clone --recursive`.
+If you already cloned without the `--recursive` option, you can complete the repository initialization with `git submodule update --init`.
 If you download the zipped source code package instead, take note that this project depends on [UDis86][UDis86 link].
 You can open the `NktHookLib.sln` with Visual Studio to rebuild the libraries.